 - ‘Nostra Aetate and the Call to Dialogue,’ Dharmaram Journals - Asian Horizons 8 (September 2014): 553-568.

 - “From Back Door to Front Door: Forced Migration Routes from Macedonia to Croatia,” Jesuit Refugee Service Europe (2013).

 - “The EU’s Dysfunctional Asylum System,” The Interpreter, The Lowy Institute for International Policy (2013).

 - On Russian Foreign Relations in the Caucasus: “Sochi, the Caucasus and Russian Romanticism,” Open Democracy (2014).

 - On Religion and Foreign Policy: “Sensitivity and Multivalence: The Call to Religious Literacy,” ABC Religion and Ethics (2016).

 - ‘Calais Migrant Crisis,’ interview, BBC News (television), August 2015, available online.

 Conference Papers and Presentations

-- ‘The Politics of Moral Learning: Interfaith Dialogue and Engaged Understanding,’ Interdisciplinary Perspectives on Religious Pluralism, European University Institute, January 2015.
+- ‘The Politics of Moral Learning: Critical Dialogue and Engaged Understanding,’ Interdisciplinary Perspectives on Religious Pluralism, European University Institute, January 2015.

 - ‘From Back Door to Front Door: Forced Migration Routes Through Macedonia to Croatia,’ Jesuit Refugee Service Europe Policy Paper Launch, Brussels, June 2013.